10 Ways To Do Enterprise Development

-Enterprise Development is one of the most current buzz phrases in South Africa at the moment.
-Everybody from Government to Large Corporates to SMME’s must either perform Enterprise Development or must be the beneficiary of Enterprise Development.
+Enterprise Development is one of the most current buzz phrases in South Africa.
+Everybody from Government to Large Corporates to SMME's must either perform Enterprise Development or must be the beneficiaries of Enterprise Development.

 Enterprise Development is a Priority Element on the Amended B-BBEE Codes of Good Practice that came into effect on 1 May 2015.
 If your business does not achieve a subminimum of 40% for Enterprise Development then your business' B-BBEE Score will drop a level - in other words if your business achieved a Level 4 but you do not achieve 40% in Enterprise Development your business is going to be discounted one Level to a Level 5.